 - between state agencies, local government, and the private sector.
 MDEM is a three-dimensional representation of natural and man-made features in Mississippi comprised of these layers: geodetic control, digital orthoimagery, digital elevation model and contours, property ownership, hydrography, transportation, and governmental boundaries.
 The Council continues to monitor federal data standards and will update state standards as necessary. - 2.
 The Council had developed an express products list that will allow state agencies and local governments to easily obtain geographic information systems (GIS) hardware and software at the best prices.
 That dynamic list continues to be expanded and updated. - 3.
 The Council has led an effort to coordinate data acquisition, a key element in achieving cost savings through economy of scale.
 Collaboration by state agencies, local government, and even federal agencies has produced better and cheaper products for everyone to utilize.
-In late 2011, the Council was involved in an effort to assist in coordinating a project to collect and develop 1-foot and six-inch orthoimagery covering the six coastal counties. - 4.
+In early 2012, the Council was involved in assisting with coordinating a project which collected and developed 1-foot and six-inch orthoimagery covering the six coastal counties.
+Additionally, in late 2012, the Council assisted in the initial coordination of a similar project in central Mississippi to collect and develop 1-foot and six-inch orthoimagery covering multiple central Mississippi counties in early 2013. - 4.
 The Council has developed a warehouse/clearinghouse for GIS data the Mississippi Geospatial Clearinghouse.
-In 2011, ITS completed a redesign and update of the Clearinghouse website. - 5.
+During 2012 the clearinghouse continued distribution of digital GIS data and adding new MDEM data for storage and distribution. - 5.
 Despite the lack of direct state funding, development of the seven layers of MDEM continues through the cooperative efforts of state, local, and federal governmental entities.
-During 2011, work has continued on completion of a state-wide elevation data set including DTM and 5-foot Class 2 contours developed from the 2006 2-foot imagery.
-MDEQ and its contractor have worked closely with MDOT in developing the statewide transportation layer data.
-Highly accurate elevation data (Lidar) developed by the U.S. Army Corps of Engineers covering the Mississippi Delta was made available to the State and added to MDEM, to be distributed through the Mississippi Geospatial Clearinghouse.
+During 2012, MDEQ and its contractor have continued working closely with MDOT in developing the statewide transportation layer data.
+Highly accurate elevation data (Lidar) developed by the U. S. Geological Survey covering approximately 3,500 square miles in Northeast Mississippi was made available to the State and added to MDEM, to be distributed through the Mississippi Geospatial Clearinghouse.
 Council members and staff continue to pursue new and creative funding sources to allow for continued MDEM development. - 6.
 In early 2011 the Council took delivery of an updated Geospatial Strategic and Business Plan prepared for the Council by Fairview Industries.
-Because of a high priority recommendation of the updated plan, in May 2011, the Council selected a Council Coordinator.
-The Council continues development of a business model for funding and maintenance of the data development and delivery system. - 7.
+Discussions by members of the Council concerning the plan continued during 2012.
+The Council continues the work on development of a business model for funding and maintenance of the data development and delivery system. - 7.
 Education and outreach continues to be a critical part of the overall plan for the Coordinating Council.
 The educational component serves to train, through formal and continuing education, the current and next generation of GIS professionals, as well as educating the various stakeholder groups on the value and power of GIS.
 Outreach utilizes the network of knowledgeable and experienced professionals.
 A coordinated outreach effort also leverages the Council's authority and effectiveness.